axibase/atsd/tutorials/getting-started.md

 To better organize the data, classify the `br-1905` entity and clarify what kind of temperature the device collects.

-Navigate to **Entities** from the left menu in the ATSD web interface and search for `br-1905`.
+Open the **Entities** page from the left menu in the ATSD web interface and search for `br-1905`.
 The search bar supports [wildcards](../search/entity-search.md#wildcards) and partial matching.

 ![](./resources/entity-search.png)